ella/django-appdata/README.rst

 *****************

-`django-appdata` uses a `TextField` to store the data on the model using JSON and django's forms framework for (de)serialization and validation of the data.
+`django-appdata` uses a `TextField` to store the data on the model using JSON and djangos forms framework for (de)serialization and validation of the data.

 When accessing the containers in the field we will try to locate the appropriate container in the registry.
 If none is found, plain data will be returned if present (dict).
-To assure everything working properly e recommend putting some sort of init code in place for your project that wil make sure all the registration is done before any actual code is run.
-We areusing a module called `register` in our apps and then a `piece of code`_ similar to admin's autodiscover to iterate through installed apps and load this module.
+To assure everything working properly we recommend putting some sort of init code in place for your project that will make sure all the registration is done before any actual code is run.
+We are using a module called `register` in our apps and then a `piece of code`_ similar to admin's autodiscover to iterate through installed apps and load this module.